HumanEquivalentUnit/Unprotect-CiscoPassword7/README.md

 ## Unprotect-CiscoPassword7

-Script / module to decrypt Cisco crypt 7 encrypted passwords from switch and router configs.
+PowerShell script which decrypts Cisco password 7 encrypted passwords from switch and router configs.

 ### Example